tsonika/cancer-manuals/docs/modules/metagenomics-module-fda/fda.md

 3. Click on the Sample Name link (not the Run link) to arrive at the overview page, describing various contextual data, such as the geographic location from which the material was isolated, its collection date, and so on.

+!!! note "Question 1:"
-**Question 1:** What is the latitude, longitude and depth at which the sample was collected?
+    What is the latitude, longitude and depth at which the sample was collected?

+!!! note "Question 2:"
-**Question 2:** What geographic location does this correspond to?
+    What geographic location does this correspond to?

+!!! note "Question 3:"
-**Question 3:** What environmental ontology (ENVO) identifer and name has the sample material been annotated with?
+    What environmental ontology (ENVO) identifer and name has the sample material been annotated with?

 Now scroll down to the ‘Associated runs’ section of the page.
 Some samples can have a number of sequencing runs associated with them (for example, corresponding to 16S rRNA amplicon analyses and WGS analyses performed on the same sample).
 In this case, there is only 1 associated run: ERR770971.
 Click on the Run ID to go to the Run page.